Why Alexa Won't Light Up During Amazon's Super Bowl Ad - Slashdot

 Re: (Score:2)

-Highlights a privacy concern (Score:3)
+Highlights a privacy concern (Score:5, Insightful)

 transmit an inaudible acoustic signal to [..]
 Alexa